sibirbil/LESS-MPI/README.md

-# # Learning with Subset Stacking (LESS) MPI Version
+# Learning with Subset Stacking (LESS) MPI Version

 LESS is a new supervised learning algorithm that is based on training many local estimators on subsets of a given dataset, and then passing their predictions to a global estimator.
 You can find the details about LESS in our [manuscript](https://arxiv.org/abs/2112.06251).

-Also see https://github.com/sibirbil/LESS for main repo.

-This verison of LESS relies on MPI for the parallelization of local models.
-To do so mpi4py was used and to be able to install less-learn-mpi you will need to have an mpi library installed.
-We used openmpi in our testing environments.
+The serial version of LESS is given our [main repository](https://github.com/sibirbil/LESS).
+This version of LESS relies on MPI for the parallelization of local models.
+To use this version, `mpi4py` is used.
+To use `less-learn-mpi`, you need to **install an mpi library**.
+We have used `openmpi` in our testing environments.

 ## Installation